mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 1st Listen: Pretty/ very good

 ## 1/26 Born To Run - Bruce Springsteen
-1st Listen: Pretty/ very good
+* 1st Listen: Pretty/ very good
+* 2nd Listen: Very good

+The first half of this album is cranked up to 10.
+Great song writing, tasteful use of the saxaphone, great!

 ## 1/25 Never Mind The Bollocks - Sex Pistols
 1st Listen: Ok/ pretty good